TimCJanke/mvpreg/README.md

 MVPReg also comes with 3 data sets from the GEFCom 2014 as well as evaluation and plotting functionionality (proper scoring rules, DM tests, visualizations).

-The package is under active developement so there might breaking changes.
+The package is under active developement so there might be breaking changes.